Meadowmount School of Music

-The Meadowmount School of Music, founded in 1944 by Ivan Galamian, is a 7-week summer school in the town of Lewis (mailing address Westport) in Upstate New York for accomplished young violinists, cellists, violists, and pianists training for professional music careers.
-The students receive instruction in chamber music and solo performance techniques, practice four to five hours per day, attend masterclasses, studio classes, guest artist workshops, Alexander Technique, and yoga.
-The extensive campus contains a dining hall, student lounge, infirmary, practice cabins, faculty studios, a concert hall, performance space, recreation areas (tennis, basketball, soccer, table tennis), and student dormitories.
-Field trips, hiking, and off-campus events are also offered.
+The Meadowmount School of Music, founded in 1944 by Ivan Galamian, is a 7-week summer school in the town of Lewis (mailing address Westport) in Upstate New York for young violinists, cellists, violists, and pianists training for professional music careers.
+The school offers instruction in chamber music and solo performance techniques, with students practicing four to five hours daily.
+The curriculum includes masterclasses, studio classes, guest artist workshops, Alexander Technique, and yoga.
+The campus facilities include a dining hall, student lounge, infirmary, practice cabins, faculty studios, a concert hall, performance spaces, recreation areas for tennis, basketball, soccer, and table tennis, as well as student dormitories.
+Field trips, hiking, and off-campus events are also organized.
 Concerts are held three times a week and feature students, faculty, and/or guest artists.
 Master classes are held daily.

 The campus in Lewis was originally the home of suffragist Inez Milholland, who spent summers there on her family's property.

-Some of the school's more distinguished alumni include:
+The school's distinguished alumni include: